openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 ## Proposal

 ### Change Management Overview
-Establish a new namespaced Custom Resource Definition (CRD) called `ChangeManagementPolicy` which allows cluster lifecycle administrators to capture their requirements for when resource(s) associated with the policy can initiate material changes on the cluster.
+Establish a new, namespaced Custom Resource Definition (CRD) called `ChangeManagementPolicy` which allows cluster lifecycle administrators to capture their requirements for when resource(s) associated with the policy can initiate material changes on the cluster.
+The new resource is namespaced because it will be used in both Standalone and Hosted Control Plane (HCP) environments.
+In HCP, `HostedCluster` (representing hosted control-plane information) and `NodePool` (representing worker-node information) CRDs are namespaced on the management cluster.
+It is natural then, for these namespaced resources to refer to a `ChangeManagementPolicy` in the same namespace.

 Add a `changeManagement` stanza to several existing resources in the OpenShift ecosystem which can reference the new `ChangeManagementPolicy` resource to restrict when and how their associated controllers can initiate